smartdevicelink/sdl_evolution/proposals/0310-PerformInteractionMultipick.md

 Add `multiPickConfirmationButtonText` to the request in the `MOBILE_API`.
-Also, add a return parameter `choiceIDArray` to `PerformInteraction` response.
+Also, add a return parameter `multipickChoiceIDs` to `PerformInteraction` response.
 This array allows duplicate choiceIDs so that the HMI can send back the same choiceID multiple times to relay a quantity back to the app:
 ```xml
     <function name="PerformInteraction" functionID="PerformInteractionID" messagetype="request" since="1.0">
       <description>Triggers an interaction (e.g. "Permit GPS?" - Yes, no, Always Allow).</description>